 More glass, more water resistance

 Siciliano says phone manufacturers have always struggled with durability issues and most smartphones don’t withstand a drop on a hard surface like concrete.

 "No one has been able to solve that," he said.
 "With the last couple of models, Apple has moved to more glass on the phones and having the technology more integrated in the glass.
 The phones are technologically superior, but they are also more breakable."

 At the same time, Siciliano says most manufacturers have made improvements in water resistance, and the iPhone X is no exception.
 He says it can still function after submersion in five feet of water for 30 minutes.

 Siciliano isn't trying to talk consumers out of buying an iPhone X. He calls it "a beautiful phone and great technology."
 He says consumers need to be aware that it's more fragile than previous devices.

-In April SquareTrade (an Accredited Partner) declared the Samsung 8 the most breakable phone it had reviewed.
+In April SquareTrade (an Authorized Partner) declared the Samsung 8 the most breakable phone it had reviewed.
 On a scale of one to 100 (100 being the most fragile), that device scored a 76.
 The iPhone X now holds the record with a breakability score of 90.

 Siciliano says consumers who buy the iPhone X should also purchase a very good case for the phone, preferably one with a lip that extends beyond the front of the phone and will absorb the shock if it lands screen-down on a hard surface.